ChernXi/Machine-Learning-Regression-Models./README.md

 The time required to train these models, as well as their MAE and MSE, are then tabulated in a table, with the latter obtained using the SciKitlearn tools.<br>

-## Source Data
+## Input Data

-Boston House Price dataset is used as the source data in this project.
+Boston House Price dataset is used as the input data in this project.

 ## Code
 [To explore the data](Machine_Learning_Regression_Models.ipynb) <br>